ShiftLeftSecurity/sbt-ci-release-early/readme.md

 - For real name, use "$PROJECT_NAME bot", e.g. `gremlin-scala bot`
 - For email, use your own email address
-- For passphrase, generate a random password
+- For passphrase, generate a random password, e.g. using `apg -n1 -m20 -Mncl`

 At the end you'll see output like this